A quick glance at his top three achievements will give you one reason why.

 He scored seven goals in a 34-33 victory.

-Fast forward another year and Hansen is in the Danish Olympic squad for Beijing 2008 scoring a goal so spectacular that suddenly everyone knows his name.
+Fast forward another year and Hansen is in the Danish Olympic squad for Beijing 2008 scoring a goal so spectacular that suddenly everyone in Denmark knows his name.

 A goal good enough to be included in the top Olympic men's handball goals of all time (above).